 Apart from the aforementioned MOJO award , we were also voted music film of the year by NME music critics, beating Martin Scorsese’s George Harrison biopic into second place no less

 To date we’ve released in the UK, Ireland, New Zealand, Oz, Japan, Benelux, Canada, Germany and Scandinavia.
 Check out our distribution partners here.

 Press wise, we’ve featured in ‘Variety’ magazine, been described as “one of the most rock’n'roll films ever made” by the Sunday Times, had top billing on a BBC ’Creation’ special and had special front cover editions of both the NME and Big Issue.
-Check out our press section for more details.

 It’s been quite a ‘ride’, (ahem), and with an American release in the pipeline later this year, that rollercoaster is set to continue.

 Before we get carried away let’s go back to the beginning.
 Here’s an interview with the director Danny O’ Connor at the London Film Festival in late October 2010.

 And here’s some of our highlights since then………..

 Celtic Soul Brothers indeed.
 After a great night in Glasgow, Dublin too was rammed to the rafters with Creation heads filling Cineworld.

 Catch the latest review from Film Ireland here.

 If you haven’t seen it, there is a great feature in Ireland’s music bible Hot Press here…